segbuniwe/recipehunt/journals/David_Ra.md

 -add an image url for the backend for the profile page -move surprise me to right of the recipe list

+7/27
+We started the day cleaning up our project's code, making sure that unused code was removed and removing console logs from it as well.
+We adjusted the css for the recipe detail pages and the layout of the recipe carousel.
+We had some difficulty adjusting the card background but Sophia came to the rescue.
+Javier and Shash implemented the profile image on the frontend and tune it up to make it look nice.
+After that, Javier implemented a function to change a profile image on the backend.